erwanlemerrer/whatisablackboxalgorithm/README.md

         elements that led to a given decision, on a given input (interpretation).

-The algorithm (in white box) on the third party side {#the-algorithm-in-white-box-on-the-third-party-side .unnumbered}
+The algorithm (in white box) on the third party side
 ----------------------------------------------------

 1. We call third party the entity that runs an algorithm that faces